MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P7-Levels/content.md

 Now let's solve our first little puzzle.
 Problem: You want to be able to have an unlimited amount of levels in your game.
 Therefore you don't want the game mechanics (shooting, collision detection, etc.) to be part of the levels itself.
 Otherwise you would be in big trouble if you wanted to change them -- you would need to apply the changes to every level.
 Which is possible just not very sensible :]

-This means your are not going to add the information about a level directly to your *GameScene.sks*.
+This means you are not going to add the information about a level directly to your *GameScene.sks*.
 A better solution is to define an area in the *GameScene.sks* that is level specific and load the level data into that area.

 ##Add a level node